 HOW MUCH DOES CAMP COST?

-View the second page of the registration form or brochure for camp fees.
-You can find them on the web-site under “Summer Camp”
+View the second page of the registration form for camp fees.
+You can also find them on the web-site under “Summer Camp.”

 IS THERE A DISCOUNT FOR SIBLINGS?

 We do not offer a sibling discount.

 We do have a sponsorship program available.
 To apply for sponsorship contact the front office (772-567-2446 or firstname.lastname@example.org) in December and give them your e-mail or mailing address.
 The office will mail out ALL sponsorship applications on the same day in the month of January (usually the beginning of the 3rd week).
 Sponsorship will be given out according to the order the completed applications are received, each family’s situation, and the amount of funds we have to give out.
 Usually we can help with 50% of camp fees.
 After all of our funds are depleted we will keep up to 5 families on our waiting list (in case more funds come in).

 DO I NEED TO TIP MY COUNSELOR?